cures-hub/cures-condec-jira/doc/features/quality-checking.md

 - in the [rationale backlog](rationale-backlog.md)
 - in a metric plot in the [knowledge dashboard](dashboard.md)

+## Configuration
+The rationale manager can configure the criteria for the DoD.

 ## Design Details
 The following class diagram gives an overview of relevant backend classes for this feature.
 The *DefinitionOfDone* stores the rules that are configured for the decision knowledge project’s rationale documentation to be considered complete.